The 10 Worst Accounting Scandals In US History

 The scandal came to light in 2017 when the Boston-based conglomerate was forced to restate its earnings for 2016 and take a $50 billion charge related to its insurance business.

-This accounting scandal was discovered after SEC launched an investigation which revealed that GE used accounting practices that violated generally accepted accounting principles.
+This accounting scandal was discovered after SEC launched an investigation that revealed that GE used accounting practices that violated generally accepted accounting principles.

 GE did not tell investors that as much as 25% of the 2016 GE Power profits were from receivable transactions from its sister company GE Captial.
 This always included as much as 50% of the profits in the first three-quarters of 2017 due to bad accounting practices.